snigdhasikdar90-arch/VRINDA-STORE-SALES-DATA-ANALYSIS/README.md

 ## 📂 Deliverables
 - **Excel Dashboard** with slicers and charts
 - Sales analysis by **gender, age group, state, channel, and status**
 - Business recommendations based on findings

+- ## Contact:
+- Linkedin:www.linkedin.com/in/snigdha-sikdar-85b391377

 ---